Spark Grant Information Pack

 What types of ideas do you fund?

-Spark Grants are designed to support exploring and building an understanding alongside community about what preventative, strength and asset based opportunities would be beneficial for mental health and wellbeing.
-Proposals that share an understanding of social and and cultural determinants of health, community capability building or alternate pathways and approaches will be prioritised.
-You can read more in our Approach to Mental Health & Wellbeing, available for download above.
+Spark Grants are designed to support exploring and building an understanding with community about what preventative, strength and asset based opportunities would be beneficial for mental health and wellbeing.
+Proposals that are contextual, community focussed, and seek to develop different ways of approaching preventative mental health will be prioritised.
+You can read more about our approach to mental health & wellbeing.

 Is Spark only for new work or ideas?

-Spark Grants aren’t intended to provide ongoing funding for existing programs or services, rather they are an opportunity to explore and develop a deeper understanding with community rather than implementing solutions.
-However, the foundations of your idea might be a spin-off or adaptation of an existing program or be informed by previous engagement with your community.
+Spark Grants aren’t intended to provide ongoing funding for existing programs or services, or run a service, rather they are an opportunity to explore and develop a deeper understanding with community.
+However, the foundations of your idea might be inspired from something that exists elsewhere or be informed by previous engagement with your community, but the focus of your proposal should be about learning from community about what could be possible.